salaz055/NBA_shot_app/README.md

 # nba_application

-nba_application is a tool used to visualize shot distribuitions for players.
+nba_application is a tool used to visualize shot distribuitions for NBA players.
+The app uses nba_api to scrape data from [NBA.com](https://www.nba.com), nbashots to assist with visualizations, and CustomTkinter to create a UI.

 The application allows users to create:

 - Visualizations for any season from 2016-17 through the current season.
 - Heatmaps for FG%